 As far as budget appropriation is concerned, agencies work in several ways: an hourly fee, a per-project fee, or a monthly retainer.
 Ask for a quotation and get several estimates.
 Plan to spend more on a new product/service launch than on an established one.
 Do appropriate an amount annually for public relations; stealing from another budget does not serve any area of the company well.

-Devon Blaine is experienced in all facets of the communications industry.
+About the Author Devon Blaine is experienced in all facets of the communications industry.
 Formerly an actress, model, and stunt driver, she founded the agency in 1975.
 Besides designing communications campaigns that help businesses maximize their success, she has long been active in numerous entrepreneurial organizations, thus earning a reputation as “the entrepreneur’s entrepreneur.”
 She has incorporated the knowledge gained from these ventures into the philosophy of The Blaine Group.
 The agency has an award-winning track record in serving the public relations needs of fast-track emerging-growth companies and major corporations alike.

 She was three times president of the Los Angeles Venture Association (LAVA), a founding board member and a past president of the Los Angeles chapter of (NAWBO) National Association of Women Business Owners.
 Devon also serves as a mentor for the Stubbs Alderton & Markiles Precelerator, the South Bay Entrepreneurial Center, and the Innovation Incubator at Cal State University Dominguez Hills.